Welcome to the eighty-third edition of 10 Questions With. . .

 This week we are joined by

 ***There is a giveaway with this interview.
-Richard Fox is giving five people the chance to win an ebook copy of Ember War.
+Derek Borne is giving one person the chance to win an ebook copy of The Ultimate Agent (UA Book 1).
 There will be more information at the end of the interview.***

 1.)
 What is something that many people might not know about you?